 - Celebrate small and big efforts of the people around you.

-- Now and then wear something fun or silly, like a pair of Groucho Marx glasses, noses and mustache.
+- Now and then wear something fun or silly, like a pair of Groucho Marx glasses, noses and moustache.

 - Give sincere compliments whenever possible.